sylrie/P13_eorders/readme.md

   <img width=50% src="https://github.com/sylrie/P13_eorders/blob/master/docs/title.png">
 </p>
 <p align="center">
-  <strong>The goal of Eorders is to make orders and manage them in a bar/restaurant</strong>
+  <strong>The goal of Eorders is to make orders and manage them in a bar/restaurant</strong><br>
+  Due to COVID 19 situation,<br>
+  Limit interactions between staff members and customers<br>
+  Avoid contact with a menu<br>
+  Easily order at any time<br>
+  Visitor traceability

 </p>

 ## DEVICES